cynthiatreger/double-hub-vnet-and-ars/README.md

 Each VNET contains a test VM in the *VMSubnet*.

 In addition, each hub VNET contains:
--	1 x ARS in the *RouteServerSubnet*
+-	1 x ARS in the *RouteServerSubnet* with B2B enabled
 -	1 x active/active VPN GW (mandatory for the deployment of ARS in the Hub VNET) in the GatewaySubnet
 -	1 x CSR NVA in the *CSRSubnet*